Applications to be a CSIA Supported Program

 FOR MENTEE SITE APPLICANTS

-• Including a statement that he/ she will be the person(s)/organization interacting with CSIA and driving the process on the ground with passion & commitment
+3. Strong letter of intent by the local ‘‘initiator’’ explaining why he/she thinks that the site should qualify for CSIA support, and a statement that he/she will be the person(s)/organization interacting with CSIA and driving the process on the ground with passion and commitment.

 MORE INFORMATION